Farigh/pokeclicker-automation/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what you expected to happen.

 ### Additional context
-Add any other context about the problem here (Screenshots, game save file...).
+Add any other context about the problem here (OS, Browser, Screenshots, game save file...).